bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:31:40

-So there is this kind of like famous node coming on the Lightning Network currently that is called `zero fee routing`.
+So there is this kind of like famous node coming on the Lightning Network currently that is called zero fee routing.
 Because this person basically made the claim that for various reasons it might be useful to just have zero fees at all in routing.

 Jeremy Rubin: 00:31:57